Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement: Method

 \subsection{Model training}

 There are two learning stages for our method, the first is supervised learning and the second is the reinforcement learning.
-For the first stage, we employ a multitask learning framework including two losses: the language modeling loss $\mathcal{L}_{reprot}$~\cite{achiam2023gpt} to optimize the generated report, and the disease classification loss $\mathcal{L}_{disease}$ to equip the visual features with more disease-related information.
-The former is computed upon the output report while the latter is branched off from the combination of global and region visual features for multi-class prediction (see Fig.~\ref{fig:overview}).
-Both use the cross-entropy form.
-The total loss $\mathcal{L}$ is $\mathcal{L} = \lambda \mathcal{L}_{disease} + \mathcal{L}_{report}$.
+For the first stage, all modules of our model are trained under a multitask learning framework, which includes three losses: the language modelling loss $\mathcal{L}_{report}$~\cite{achiam2023gpt} to optimize the generated report, the disease classification loss $\mathcal{L}_{disease}$~\cite{park2025dart} to strengthen the visual features with more disease-related information, and the disease-oriented contrastive learning loss $\mathcal{L}_{con}$~(Eqn.~\ref{eq:5}) to align the visual features with the textual features of both its own report and clinically relevant reports from other cases.
+Specifically, $\mathcal{L}_{report}$ is computed upon the output report, and $\mathcal{L}_{disease}$ is applied to the visual global features for multi-class prediction (see Figure~\ref{fig:overview}).
+Both of $\mathcal{L}_{report}$ and $\mathcal{L}_{disease}$ use the cross-entropy form.
+The total loss $\mathcal{L} = \mathcal{L}_{report} + \lambda_1 \mathcal{L}_{disease} + \lambda_2 \mathcal{L}_{con}$, where $\lambda_1$ and $\lambda_2$ are loss weights.
 For the second stage, please refer to Sec.~\ref{sec:RL}.